007 MAGAZINE - The World's Foremost James Bond Resource!

 “The First James Bond Film!”

-Ian Fleming first saw Dr. No at a private screening in Soho in July 1962, followed by dinner at the exclusive Travellers Club on London's Pall Mall at the invitation of director Terence Young.
-A further public sneak preview took place in August at the 1,819-seat ODEON Kensington.
-Dr. No was then screened at a Trade Show held at the ODEON Haymarket on the morning of Friday August 31, 1962.
+Ian Fleming first saw Dr. No at a private screening in Soho in late July 1962, followed by dinner at the exclusive Travellers Club on London's Pall Mall at the invitation of director Terence Young.
+The British Board of Film Censors awarded Dr. No an ‘A’ certificate on August 13, 1962, and a further sneak preview took place the 1,710-seat Granada cinema in Slough, close to Pinewood Studios.
+The first James Bond film was then screened at a Trade Show for exhibitors held at the ODEON Haymarket on the morning of Friday August 31, 1962.
 Dr. No was therefore completed just seven months after shooting began in Jamaica on January 16th.
-The first James Bond film then premiered at the 1,186-seat London Pavilion, Piccadilly Circus on Friday October 5, 1962 – the same day as The Beatles released their first single ‘Love Me Do’.
-The London Pavilion was operated by United Artists as their flagship venue to premiere films distributed by the company in the UK until its closure in 1981.
+Following a press screening on October 2nd, Dr. No film then opened at the 1,186-seat London Pavilion, Piccadilly Circus on Friday October 5, 1962 – the same day as The Beatles released their first single ‘Love Me Do’.

 Dr. No Trade Show Ticket

-The event was attended by Sean Connery, accompanied by Zena Marshall (Miss Taro in the film), director Terence Young and producers Harry Saltzman & Albert R. Broccoli.
-Composer Monty Norman was also one of the invited guests.
-James Bond author Ian Fleming also attended the Dr. No screening and brought as his special guest the noted playwright and novelist Somerset Maugham (1874-1965).
+The London Pavilion was operated by United Artists as their flagship venue to premiere films distributed by the company in the UK until its closure in 1981.
+On the evening of Friday October 5, 1962 invited cast and crew members attended a Gala Screening of Dr. No at the London Pavilion.
+The event was attended by Sean Connery, accompanied by Zena Marshall (Miss Taro in the film), as his girlfriend (and soon to be wife) Diane Cilento had only been granted a divorce a week earlier, and it was deemed too early for them to be seen in public together.
+Director Terence Young and producers Harry Saltzman & Albert R. Broccoli also attended, and composer Monty Norman was one of the invited guests.
+James Bond author Ian Fleming brought as his special guest the noted playwright and novelist W. Somerset Maugham (1874-1965).
 In reality the event was not a ‘premiere’ in the sense that we know it today.
-Dr. No had five showings at the London Pavilion that day starting at 10.45am, with the cast and crew attending a Gala Screening of the film which began at 8.50pm.
+Dr. No had five showings at the London Pavilion that day starting at 10.45am, with cast and members and invited guests attending the last performance of the day which began at 8.50pm.
 A party was then held at The Milroy Nightclub, housed within Les Ambassadeurs club in London's Mayfair.
 The Le Cercle gaming club for members of Les Ambassadeurs was established at the venue in May 1961, and served as the backdrop for James Bond's introduction at the Chemin de fer table opposite Sylvia Trench (Eunice Gayson) in Dr. No (1962).
 The scene was filmed at Pinewood Studios on March 2, 1962 on a set designed by Ken Adam based on Les Ambassadeurs Club, and where Sean Connery delivers the immortal line “Bond.
 James Bond.” for the first time.

 Dr. No Premiere London Pavilion 1962

-ABOVE: (top left) Sean Connery and Zena Marshall attend the Gala Screening of Dr. No at the London Pavilion on the evening of Friday October 5, 1962. (top right) Newspaper advertisement announcing the release of Dr. No across the United Kingdom. (bottom left) James Bond author Ian Fleming attended the Dr. No opening and brought as his special guest the noted novelist Somerset Maugham. (bottom right) Swedish actress Anita Ekberg (in London to film the Saltzman/Broccoli produced comedy Call Me Bwana), director Terence Young and producer Harry Saltzman at the London Pavilion.
+ABOVE: (top left) Sean Connery and Zena Marshall attend the Gala Screening of Dr. No at the London Pavilion on the evening of Friday October 5, 1962. (top right) Newspaper advertisement announcing the release of Dr. No across the United Kingdom. (bottom left) James Bond author Ian Fleming attended the Dr. No opening and brought as his special guest the noted novelist W. Somerset Maugham (1874-1965). (bottom right) Swedish actress Anita Ekberg (in London to film the Saltzman/Broccoli produced comedy Call Me Bwana), director Terence Young and producer Harry Saltzman at the London Pavilion.
 The poster for Call Me Bwana features prominently in the next James Bond film From Russia With Love.
+Anita Ekberg is often mistakenly identified as Ursula Andress by press agencies when captioning photographs from the London Pavilion opening, and after screening party.
+Ursula Andress did not attend the Dr. No Gala Screening as she was filming Fun In Acapulco (1963) in the USA with Elvis Presley at the time.

 BELOW: (left) Dr. No opened in North West London cinemas from October 7th; North East London cinemas from October 14th, and South London a week later (right) Queues outside the London Pavilion on October 6, 1962.